 - Withania coagulans (Different Plant)

-Studies on ashwagandha have used dosages of 250–600 mg/day of a root extract.
-The most common dosing protocol is 600 mg/day divided into two doses, with one taken in the morning with breakfast and the other in the evening.
+Studies on ashwagandha have used daily dosages ranging from 120–5,000 mg of a root extract.
+The most common dosing protocol is 600 mg daily, divided into two doses, with one taken in the morning with breakfast and the other in the evening.
+Note that while studies may use standardized extracts or proprietary formulas, variations in extraction methods, formulation, or composition can affect physiological response.

-Evidence suggests that 600 mg/day is superior to lower doses for improving sleep.
-Similarly, 600–1,000 mg/day may be more beneficial than lower doses for athletes undergoing an intensive exercise regimen.
-However, more research is needed to confirm the idea that doses above 600 mg/day yield greater benefits.
+Evidence suggests that 600 mg daily is superior to lower doses for improving sleep.
+Similarly, 600–1,000 mg daily may be more beneficial than lower doses for athletes undergoing an intensive exercise regimen.
+However, more research is needed to confirm whether doses above 600 mg daily yield greater benefits.

-It is unknown if ashwagandha loses its potency with daily long-term usage, but due to its possible drug-like effects on neurotransmission, this hypothesis cannot be ruled out.
-It’s also unknown if taking breaks from ashwagandha or taking it every other day influences its effectiveness.
+It is unknown if ashwagandha loses its potency with daily long-term usage, but due to its possible drug-like effects on neurotransmission, this possibility cannot be ruled out.
+It’s also unknown if taking breaks from ashwagandha or taking it every other day prolongs its effectiveness.